 Michael Janda has worked at the ABC for almost eight years across online, radio and television news and current affairs.
 He started out as the national broadcaster’s inaugural business and finance cadet in 2008 which, in a stroke of luck, was probably the best year to cover economics and the markets since 1929.
 For most of his time at the ABC, Michael has been responsible for editing the business news page, as well as writing much of its content.
 However, he is also a regular contributor to The Drum, and has worked as a reporter and producer for The Business and as a business and economics reporter for PM, The World Today and AM.

-Marcus Strom has been a journalist for more than two decades in both Australia and Britain.
-He was a Walkley finalist in 2015 and in 2017 is a finalist for the Eureka Prize for science journalism.
+Marcus Strom is president of MEAA Media, Australia’s journalist union.
+He has been a journalist for more than two decades in both Australia and Britain and was a Walkley finalist in 2015 and a finalist for the Eureka Prize for science journalism in 2017.
 Marcus worked for 13 years at the Sydney Morning Herald in senior roles including deputy foreign editor and morning news director.
 He was also the chair of the Herald’s MEAA committee for almost a decade.
 Marcus was most recently the Herald’s science editor.
+Marcus is now the science media adviser at the University of Sydney.

 Karen Percy is a senior reporter with ABC News in Melbourne filing across topics and platforms.
 Her career, which began with the ABC in Adelaide more than three decades ago, has taken her to Alice Springs, Darwin, Sydney, Bangkok, Moscow and now Melbourne.
 She has also worked for Channel 10 and the Canadian Broadcasting Corporation.